 Get your top front piece.
 Place the right side of the fabric facedown to the table.
 You will have the wrong side facing up at you.

 Position the edge of the bias binding alongside the edge of the front top piece with the wrong side of the bias binding facing up at you.
-Be careful not to stretch the edges whilst you pin the edges together.
+Be careful not to stretch the edges whilst you pin or clip the edges together.

 Repeat for the front bottom piece.